Kukami/Aion-6.2-Translation/README.md

 This is an english translation for the 6.2 server of GameCoast Aion, but it might also work with other servers.

 # Install
+If you already have the 6.0 translation by lmfaoown you should uninstall it cause it may interfere with these files.

 To install the translation click on the Releases button and download the latest Data.pak file.

 Copy this file to "(aion)\l10n\rus\data" and overwrite.